SeeSharpSoft/intellij-csv-validator/README.md

 - Starting with **CSV Plugin 2.11.0**, _Java 9 (53) or higher is required_.
 Previous versions can be downloaded and installed manually from the following locations: [GitHub Releases](https://github.com/SeeSharpSoft/intellij-csv-validator/releases), [Plugin Repository](https://plugins.jetbrains.com/plugin/10037-csv-plugin/versions) (see also section [Installation](https://github.com/SeeSharpSoft/intellij-csv-validator#installation)).

+- Starting with **CSV Plugin 2.14.0**, _Java 11 (55) or higher is required_.
+Previous versions can be downloaded and installed manually from the following locations: [GitHub Releases](https://github.com/SeeSharpSoft/intellij-csv-validator/releases), [Plugin Repository](https://plugins.jetbrains.com/plugin/10037-csv-plugin/versions) (see also section [Installation](https://github.com/SeeSharpSoft/intellij-csv-validator#installation)).

 ### Syntax parser & validation

 The CSV syntax parser follows the standard defined in [IETF 4180](https://www.ietf.org/rfc/rfc4180.txt) but tolerates leading and trailing whitespaces of escaped text and accepts basically every literal as text data.